karmicdude/neovim/README.md

 - [mason.nvim] - Easily install and manage LSP servers, DAP servers, linters, and formatter
 - [mason-lspconfig.nvim] - Extension to [mason.nvim] that makes it easier to use lspconfig
 - [nvim-lspconfig] - Set of configs for Neovim LSP
-- [lsp-format.nvim] - A wrapper around Neovims native LSP formatting.
 - [mason-tool-installer.nvim] - Install and upgrade linters and formatters
-- [efmls-configs-nvim] - An unofficial collection of linters and formatters configured for `efm-langserver`
+- [conform.nvim] - Lightweight yet powerful formatter plugin for Neovim

 ## Colorscheme